Thursday, June 18, 2026

 6 pm lecture on the clothes worn in the ancient times.
 Held in a building between our rooms and main hotel.
 Virtually all clothes history was taken from the stone statues and stone wall art found.

 7:15 appx.
 We bused back downtown for dinner at "KAPAAMO".
 Outside dining.
 Friendly staff.
 One entry after another came to us.
-Red and White wine choices till bottles emtptied.
+Red and White wine choices till bottles emptied.
 We ate rooster, octopus, meatballs, zucchini, large green salad, giant cooked green beans (this bean type common in Greece restaurants), and veal.
 As we left, the waiter crew stood in line to say goodbye.
 Was good? asked head waiter.
 With eyes up to heaven, I rubbed my belly and opened faced my hands to imply I was now too fat from the good food.
 He slapped my shoulder, nodded and laughed.
 Eating rooster, rather than just chicken, was an odyssey menu item in 2 places we ate.

 Motor coach ride back to hotel.
 The downtown and long avenue by sea, thick with Saturday evening traffic.
 This street avenue filled with restaurants.
 Some tiki bar tables were on sandy sea side of street.
 The downtown was a few blocks removed from beach avenue.